 Specific legal requirements relating to containment collars

 'Containment collar' means an electric collar that is designed to be worn by an animal as part of a containment system.

-'Containment system' means a method of containing animals to a specific area through the use of a boundary wire and transmitter that sends a radio signal to a receiver in a containment collar, which then delivers an electric shock to an animal wearing the collar if it gets too close to the boundary wire.
+'Containment system' means a method of containing animals to a specific area through the use of a containment collar which may deliver an electric shock to an animal if it gets too close to the designated boundary.

 A person must not use a containment collar on a dog unless the person has ensured that the dog is trained to the use of the containment system and collar by: